 Please note: With the exception of Official Transcripts (required post-matriculation) and Test Scores, all application materials may be submitted online through GSAS' application form.
-Recommenders may also be registered to submit electronic letters of recommendation when completing the application form.
-Transcripts and Letters of Recommendation are required to complete your application, whether submitted electronically or sent in hard copy.
+Recommenders may also be registered to submit letters of recommendation electronically when completing the application form.

-Please consult your department's application requirements before beginning the application form.
-All required documents, with the exception of official transcripts and test scores, must be submitted before being able to complete the application form and creating an admissions file.
+Please consult department requirements before beginning the application form.
+All required documents, with the exception of official transcripts (required post-matriculation) and test scores must be submitted before being able to complete the application form and create an admissions file.
 Letters of recommendation may be received and processed after your application form has been submitted.

-Students who file applications prior to the completion of their undergraduate work are expected to file a final transcript showing all coursework, degree granted, and the date the degree will be awarded.
+Students who submit applications prior to the completion of their undergraduate work are expected to file a final transcript showing all coursework, degree granted, and conferral date.
 The same procedure is required of applicants currently engaged in graduate study at other institutions.
 This is necessary for final confirmation of the Graduate School's offer of admission.
 Your final transcript should be sent to us as soon as you have completed your present course of study.

 International students please note: Only official copies of your transcript will fulfill the language proficiency requirement on your application if you qualify for a waiver.
 Please review the International Students tab below for more information.

 Most departments require a brief (1-2 pages) personal statement in which applicants should discuss their preparation, motivation, and goals for their proposed courses of study.
 If you have any questions about the statement please contact the department in which you plan to study.

 Students who speak a native language other than English must provide evidence of English proficiency.
-A score of 100 or higher on the TOEFL iBT test or 7.0 or higher on the IELTS or 120 or higher on the Duolingo English test is required.
-TOEFL and IELTS scores are considered valid from exams taken a maximum of two years prior to application program deadlines and only official score reports are accepted (scores are only official when received directly from testing agencies, not uploaded or attached by applicants).
-Remember to enter the BC School Code 3083 when taking the TOEFL exam to ensure GSAS receives your score report (no department code is required).
-If submitting an IELTS or Duolingo score report, please designate the BC GSAS Admissions Office or designate GSAS as your score report recipient.
+A score of 100 or higher on the TOEFL iBT test, 7.0 or higher on the IELTS or 120 or higher on the Duolingo English test is required.
+TOEFL, IELTS and Duolingo scores are considered valid from exams taken a maximum of two years prior to application program deadlines and only official score reports are accepted (scores are only official when received directly from testing agencies, not uploaded or attached by applicants).
+Remember to enter Institution Code 3083 when taking the TOEFL exam to ensure GSAS receives your score report (no department code is required).
+If submitting an IELTS or Duolingo score report, please designate the BC GSAS Admissions Office as your score report recipient.